Ashgrove Queensland 4060

 Tell us about your career in Early Childhood.
 How long have you been working in the industry?

 I have been working in the Early Childhood industry since 2008.
-I finished Year 12 with my certificate 3 and started my career in the industry as soon as I graduated High School.
-I then moved to The Prince Charles Hospital Early Education Centre in 2009 starting as an assistant.
+I finished Year 12 with my Certificate lll and started my career in the industry as soon as I graduated High School.
+I then moved to The Prince Charles Hospital Early Education Centre in 2009 starting as an Assistant.
 I then decided to study my Diploma and stepped up as Lead Educator in 2010.
 It was in 2012 the opportunity of Assistant Director role become available.
-I was the Assistant Director at the Prince Charles for almost 7 years, where I was able to gain the skills and knowledge to move to The Woods at the nominated supervisor.
+I was the Assistant Director at the Prince Charles for almost 7 years, where I was able to gain the skills and knowledge to move to The Woods as the Nominated Supervisor.

 Tell us about the relevant qualifications you hold that assists you in your position?

 I currently hold my Advanced Diploma in Community Sector Management, Blue Card, Senior First Aid, CPR, Asthma and Anaphylaxis Certificates.